For years you’ve been hearing all the mobile-hype. You probably stopped a few times to ask yourself do I need to make my website mobile friendly?

-Google’s main interest is providing a great user experience.
+Google's main interest is providing a great user experience.
 The way they do that is providing the best search results.
-If Google feels that a user is going to have a better experience on a mobile-friendly website (when using a mobile device) than a non-mobile site, they are simply going to reward the mobile-friendly site with better position and less cost per click.
+If Google feels that a user is going to have a better experience on a mobile-friendly website (when using a mobile device) than a non-mobile site, they are simply going to reward the mobile-friendly site with better position and a potentially lower cost-per-click.

 The larger objective is not to just comply with Google’s algorithm, but to better serve your users.

 The reality today is that mobile Internet usage exceeds desktop Internet usage; meaning mobile friendliness and user friendliness are one in the same.
-Having a user friendly site provides visitors a positive experience with your brand and increasing your chances of converting them into a customer.
+Having a user-friendly site gives visitors a positive experience with your brand and increases your chances of converting them into a customer.

 If that’s not reason enough.